 Hoppertunity out of Kentucky Derby with sore foot

-LOUISVILLE, Ky.
-(AP) — Bob Baffert is down to one horse for the Kentucky Derby after early 6-1 second choice Hoppertunity was scratched Thursday because of a sore left front foot.
+LOUISVILLE, Kentucky (AP) — Bob Baffert is down to one horse for the Kentucky Derby after second favorite Hoppertunity was scratched because of a sore left front foot on Thursday.

-The colt was to have been ridden Saturday by Hall of Fame jockey Mike Smith.
+The colt was to have been ridden on Saturday by Hall of Fame jockey Mike Smith.

 “Bad news travels fast,” Baffert said outside his barn, where onlookers gathered as word spread around Churchill Downs.
 “The horse is OK.
 He’s just not 100 percent and it’s too close to the race, so I pulled the plug.”

-Hoppertunity will have a full scan Thursday to eliminate any other possible problems than a sore foot, which will be soaked.
+Hoppertunity will have a full scan on Friday to eliminate any other possible problems than a sore foot, which will be soaked.

 In a bit of gallows humor, Baffert joked, “We missed a Hoppertunity.”

-He said the colt could return in time for the Preakness on May 17.
+He said the colt could return in time for the Preakness Stakes on May 17.

-Churchill Downs oddsmaker Mike Battaglia revised the Derby morning line odds, although California Chrome remained the favorite at 5-2.
+Churchill Downs oddsmaker Mike Battaglia revised the Derby betting odds, although California Chrome remained the favorite at 5-2.

 Wicked Strong, the colt named for the victims of last year’s Boston Marathon bombings, replaced Hoppertunity as the early second choice at 6-1.